sagemath/sagewiki_to_gh-2022-10-10/days113.md

 == Topics and goals ==
-This will be first SageDays in Turkey, hence one of the main goals is to start a Sage community in Turkey.
+This will be first SageDays in Turkey, hence one of the main goals is to start a Sage community.

 == About SageMath ==